lulusevignon-401-advanced-javascript/api-server/README.md

 ## Setup

 1. Clone down this repo locally
+2. Run `npm i` in root directory
+3. Add `.env` file with following setup: `PORT=3000`
+4. In one terminal turn on server using `node .` or `node index.js`
-2. Use Postman or HTTPie to perform CRUD operations on data models
+3. Use Postman or HTTPie in another terminal to perform CRUD operations on data models

 ### Products Schema: